Many people can’t stand the taste of the coffee. If coffee is an acquired taste, how to develop a taste for coffee? Read on to find out.

 The “roast” of the coffee is typically categorized as light, medium, or dark roast.
 Dark roasts tend to have bolder flavors, while light roasts are more subtle.
 Try all three and see if there is one you prefer!

 Along with different origins and roasts, you may find that you prefer coarse ground coffee or fine ground coffee.
+Or perhaps you would like whole coffee beans that you can grind at home.
 Give both a try and see what differences you notice.

 - Add Milk and Sugar